Richard F. KlawiterPartner

 - The Legal 500 United States

 He has also been named an Illinois Super Lawyer, as the result of a research project conducted jointly by Law & Politics and Chicago magazines and is listed in The Best Lawyers in America for land use and zoning law.
-Rich is a frequent lecturer on topics ranging from municipal law, including eminent domain, to public-private partnerships, including tax increment financing.
+Rich is a frequent lecturer on topics, including zoning and land use, affordable housing, municipal finance, landmark preservation, and public policy.

 Rich serves as the chair of the firm's pro bono committee for the Chicago office and is a member of the firm's national pro bono committee.
 His pro bono interests are various and include representing families on immigration matters, including asylum and family reunification matters, representing indigent tenants in eviction court, handling an ongoing capital appeal for a death row inmate in Mississippi and representing not for profit community development corporations on zoning and transactional matters.
 He was awarded DLA Piper's Global Pro Bono and Community Service Partner of the Year in 2018.

 - Co-author, "The True Faces of Immigration In the Wake of the Zarate Verdict," Texas Lawyer, 1 Feb 2018

 - Co-author, "What Two Lawyers Learned at a Texas Detention Center," Crain's Chicago Business, 8 Feb 2017